-As background, Phase 1 started In August 2021; the primary objective of the first phase was to offer prompt relief to counteract the adverse effects of the COVID-19 pandemic.
-The City is now focused on providing aid to organizations that serve communities disproportionately affected by the pandemic, supporting small businesses and the hospitality industry, which includes revitalizing downtown areas, identifying revenue deficits, and determining suitable ways to use the funding.
+To deploy ARPA funding, the City used a Phased Approach.
+The primary objective of Phase 1, which was launched in August 2021, was to offer prompt relief to counteract the adverse effects of the COVID-19 pandemic.
+During this phase, the City focused on providing aid to organizations that serve communities disproportionately affected by the pandemic, supporting small businesses and the hospitality industry (including revitalizing downtown areas), identifying revenue deficits, and determining appropriate and impactful ways to use the funding.